 Employing Organisations

 There is an enormous range of employers that hire graduates into technology-driven careers and an increasing variety of careers where some technical skill or knowledge is a genuine asset.
-There are four main categories:
+There are three main categories:

 The summaries below offer only a first look at some of the many roles available, and the links will take you to the full job profile on the Prospects.ac.uk graduate careers website: